ceramicnetwork/js-ceramic/docs-dev/DEVELOPMENT_LOCAL.md

 * `validation` - contract part - eth accounts, against blockchain

-responsible for creation and validation.
+Responsible for creation and validation.
 Once we link an account you have to request the signature from your blockchain.
-Responsible

 etherum.ts/createLink(did) -> sign